 The operating results of Bogs have been consolidated into the Company's wholesale segment since the date of acquisition.
-Accordingly, the Company's 2013 and 2012 results included Bogs operations for the entire year while 2011 only included Bogs operations from March 2 through December 31, 2011.
-Bogs wholesale net sales were \$39.7 million in 2013, \$36.4 million in 2012, and \$28.0 million in 2011.
-There were also Bogs net sales included in the Company's retail and other operating segments totaling \$2.4 million in 2013 and \$1.4 million in 2012.
+Accordingly, the Company's 2012 results included Bogs operations for the entire year, while 2011 only included Bogs operations from March 2 through December 31, 2011.
+Bogs net sales were \$36.4 million in 2012 compared to \$28.0 million in 2011.